agardnerIT/python-opentelemetry-manual-instrumentation/README.md

 The code for each part can be found in the corresponding subfolders.

-## Tutorial 1: Manual Instrumentation for Beginners
+## Part 1: Manual Instrumentation for Beginners

 Click the image to jump to YouTube.